acemod/ACE3/wiki/development/coding-guidelines.md

 #### 7.4.1.
 Hashlists

 A hashlist is an extension of a hash.
 It is a list of hashes!
 The reason for having this special type of storage container rather than using a normal array is that an array of normal hashes that are similar will duplicate a large amount of data in their storage of keys.
 A hashlist on the other hand uses a common list of keys and an array of unique value containers.
-The following will demonstrate it's usage.
+The following will demonstrate its usage.

 ```js
 _defaultKeys = ["key1", "key2", "key3"];